toledy/spotify/advanced_models.md

-### Section 4.2 Test Data
+### Test Data

 **Insights**
-- In terms of the test data, the top 3 performers are **1.
-Gradient Boosting Regressor**, **2.
-Random Forest Regressor**, and **7.
-Adaboost Regressor** if we focus on $R^2$ and $MSLE$
+- In terms of the test data, the top 3 performers are **Gradient Boosting Regressor**, **Random Forest Regressor**, and **Adaboost Regressor** if we focus on $R^2$ and $MSLE$

-- The parameters in the aforementioned top 2 ensemble methods (as both are over 0.30 for $R^2$, leading the Adaboost Regressor by a margin) could be further fine-tuned to enhance their performance in the cross-validation section
+- The parameters in the **Gradient Boosting Regressor** could be further fine-tuned to enhance its performance in the cross-validation section

 - Our results closely resemble the empirical results by Rich Caruana and Alexandru Niculescu-Mizil's analysis in ***An Empirical Comparison of Supervised Learning Algorithms Using Different Performance Metrics (2005)*** which concluded that boosted trees were the best learning algorithm, closely followed by Random Forest

-- While we do note that **1.
-Gradient Boosting Regressor** has a superior performance by 3% absolute points higher than **2.
-Random Forest Regressor**, we also need to acknowledge the apparent advantages of using the **2.
-Random Forest Regressor** as it naturally handles categorical predictor variables, it is relatively quick to fit even for larger datasets, we don't have to assume anything about the underlying population distribution, it fits non-linear interactions well, it also selects variables automatically.
+- While we do note that **Gradient Boosting Regressor** has superior performance by 3% absolute points higher than **Random Forest Regressor**, we also need to acknowledge the apparent advantages of using the **Random Forest Regressor** as it naturally handles categorical predictor variables, it is relatively time efficient even for larger datasets, we don't have to assume anything about the underlying population distribution, it fits non-linear interactions well, it also selects variables automatically.
 And most importantly, Random Forest has only one hyper-parameter that we need to set - the number of features to select at each node, compared to Gradient Boosting which has several hyperparameters that we need to fine-tune in cross-validation.